Data Centers in Springfield

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: Springfield's single facility provides access to a focused group of regional and national carriers, as of September 2025.
-Carrier-neutral access ensures competitive pricing for transit and transport services.
+Carrier Density & Carrier Neutrality: Springfield facilities provide access to a foundational set of regional and national carriers, as of September 2025.
+Carrier-neutral options are available, ensuring choice for routing and redundancy.

-Direct Cloud On-Ramps: There are no direct, in-market cloud on-ramps from major providers as of September 2025.
-Businesses connect to cloud providers via the nearest hubs in Kansas City or Dallas through private network extensions or wavelength services.
+Direct Cloud On-Ramps: There are no direct, in-market public cloud on-ramps, as of September 2025.
+Businesses connect to cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure through private network extensions to major interconnection points in Kansas City or Dallas.

 Power Analysis

-Average Cost Of Power: Industrial electricity rates are estimated between $0.08 and $0.10 per kWh, as of September 2025.
-This competitive pricing can significantly reduce operational expenditures for power-intensive deployments.
-The state's energy mix is dominated by coal (59%) and natural gas (21%), with a smaller contribution from renewables (14%).
+Average Cost Of Power: Industrial electricity rates typically range from $0.08 to $0.10 per kWh, as of September 2025.
+This competitive pricing structure helps lower the total cost of ownership for data center customers.
+The grid mix is primarily composed of coal (59%) and natural gas (21%).

-Power Grid Reliability: The power grid serving the Springfield area is well-engineered for commercial and industrial use.
-Data centers in the market are typically supported by redundant power feeds from separate substations to ensure high levels of uptime.
+Power Grid Reliability: The regional power grid is well-engineered to support industrial users.
+Data centers in the area are typically fed by redundant power substations, ensuring high levels of uptime for critical infrastructure.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Springfield are positioned to serve the city's primary industries, including healthcare, logistics, and education.
-This proximity allows for low-latency connections critical for local enterprise operations.
+Proximity To Key Business Districts: Data centers in Springfield serve the city's healthcare, logistics, and retail headquarters.
+This proximity enables low-latency connectivity for local enterprise operations.

 Natural Disaster Risk